Pearly Penile Papules (PPP) are a common occurrence in young men, and are actually a variation of normal anatomy.

 Are Pearly Penile Papules an STI?

-Pearly penile papules are not a sexually transmitted infection and are common in all men regardless of if they are sexually active or not.
+Pearly Penile Papules are not a sexually transmitted infection and are common in all men regardless of if they are sexually active or not.
 Sexual activity appears to have no effect on the development, progression or regression of PPP, and they do not increase the risk of contracting an STI.

 How are Pearly Penile Papules diagnosed?

-Our approach to PPP diagnosis includes:
+Our approach to diagnosis includes:

-(2) Unhurried physical examination – undertaken in a private setting in an unhurried manner
+Undertaken in a private setting in an unhurried manner

-(3) Discuss concerns & anxieties – Concerns and anxieties of patients must be identified during consultation, and the impact of clinical examination, and information available from history by a healthcare professional with expertise in genital health.
+Concerns and anxieties of patients must be identified during consultation, and the impact of clinical examination, and information available from history by a healthcare professional with expertise in genital health.

 Sometimes dermatoscopy can be used to study the lesions in greater detail.